Colsai/scott_data606/README.md

 <hr></hr>

 # Data Source and Scraping
-In this case, we are looking for two sets of text data: **work plans** and **reports**.

-The text and reports data were taken from the HHS OIG Work Plan, the Office of Inspector General's website that contains all of OIG's publically-declared audits, evaluations/inspections.
-While all active items are available on [HHS OIG Work Plan Active Table](https://oig.hhs.gov/reports-and-publications/workplan/active-item-table.asp), we are looking for all items.
+To begin our journey into utilizing topic modeling, we are looking for two sets of text data: **work plans** and **reports**.
+The data for the text and reports data were taken from the HHS OIG Work Plan, the Office of Inspector General's website that contains all of OIG's publically-declared audits, evaluations/inspections.
+While all active items are available on [HHS OIG Work Plan Active Table](https://oig.hhs.gov/reports-and-publications/workplan/active-item-table.asp), we are looking for *all items* available on the work plan (publically-facing).
 After digging into some of the work plan's implementation, we can source this data from utilizing the HTML address patterns for previously-completed items as well as current items.
+The logic and methodology is explained as follows:

 ### Work Plan Scraping
 OIG Work Plans: A combination of several data elements- agency, expected date, component, status, title, and summary, work plans are essentially an outline of work scope and focus of work to be undertaken, as well as links/connections to completed **reports**.

 ![image](https://user-images.githubusercontent.com/70355052/184550238-7ed029f7-a23d-420e-8b46-d9510b587c68.png) <br>
-Work Plan Scraping was straightforward- the summaries were scraped by using a pattern in the HTML address.
-Each of the work plan html summary pages contain an html table, and a summary.
-The work plan is easily scraped with Pandas' inbuilt read_html function.
+Work Plan Scraping is straightforward- the summaries were scraped by using a pattern in the HTML address that was identified by the way that the pages are structured.
+Each page is individually added in a sequential order from 0 through around 700 (currently).
+There are some gaps between each summary page number, but this was rectified by testing counts through 750, to ensure that all pages were captured.
+Each of the work plan html summary pages contain an html table (which contains identifier information), and a text summary, the goal of our scraping for topic modeling.
+The work plan's html table is easily scraped with Pandas' inbuilt read_html function.
 ```
 workplan_website = f"https://oig.hhs.gov/reports-and-publications/workplan/summary/wp-summary-{summ_num}.asp"
 df = pd.read_html(workplan_website)[0]
 ```
-The one missing data element is the most important, however- the text data.
-As the summary is within the paragraph tags in the work plan, it is found by using the paragraph tags, concatenated as a single string, then cleaned by replacement.
+The one missing data element is the most important, however- the summary text data.
+As the summary is within the paragraph tags in the work plan, it is found by utilizing bs4 and using the paragraph tags, taking the data within, concatenating it as a single string, then cleaning the html paragraph tags by replacement.
 ```
 wp_summary = ''.join(str(soup.find_all('p')[3:num_para_elements])).replace("<p>", "").replace("</p>","")[1:-1]
 ```
-In the case of work plans, their 'Report Number(s)' field is a combination of the work plan number, as well as any attributed reports.
+Another important data element here are the connected reports that are contained within the Report Number(s) field.
+For work plans, these items also capture any connected work that was completed on the work plan.
+This is found in each of their 'Report Number(s)' fields, a combination of the work plan number, as well as any attributed reports.
 We can identify reports as:
 > - AUDITS/OAS: A-XX-XX-XXXXX (different from their work plan number)
 > - EVALUATIONS/OEI: OEI-XX-XX-XXXXX (identical to their work plan number)

+and disregard:
+> - AUDITS/OAS: W-XX-XX-XXXXX (W-numbers are only work plans)

-These connected numbers are used to generate the reports (See below).
+After the scrape of each summary page, these report numbers are used to generate the reports through their website addresses (See below).
+For the full dataset of summaries, these were scraped into .csv format.

 ### Report Scraping
 ![image](https://user-images.githubusercontent.com/70355052/185025880-f793a586-1d17-4f67-ac71-a7240395055e.png) <br>
-OIG Reports: A longer text file, after work is completed and yields results, OIG releases a corresponding report.
-These reports contain Summaries, findings, methodology, and recommendations.
-Reports provide a more-specific picture of the work that was accomplished.
+OIG Reports are longer text files.
+They are issued after work is completed and yields results, where OIG releases a corresponding report that is added to a work plan (in Report Number(s) field).
+Rports contain Summaries, findings, methodology, and recommendations, and provide a more-specific picture of the work that was accomplished.
 In this case, we are actually looking at Report-in-brief(RIB) documents, presented as active server pages (.asp) on HHS OIG's websites.
 Essentially, these RIBs are summaries of a larger report and communication log that OIG also publishes, and are more useful as they highlight only key information.

-To understand the method of report scraping, all identified work plans and reports were captured using any potential report number as a possible report, then tested against the html address.
-If the address exists, the corresponding report is scraped.
-The identified HTML patterns are as follows:
+To understand the method of report scraping, all identified work plans and reports were captured using any potential report number as a possible report, then tested against the html addresses for their corresponding procuts. *If* the address exists, the corresponding report is scraped, otherwise it returns as an empty string ("").
+The identified HTML patterns per websites are as follows:
 ```
+#OAS (Audits) use region number (a part of the A-number code), and the full work plan number
-OAS_prod_website = f"https://oig.hhs.gov/oas/reports/region{region_num}/{wp_test_num}.asp"
+OAS_prod_website = f"https://oig.hhs.gov/oas/reports/region{REGION_NUMBER}/{REPORT_NUMBER}.asp"
 ```
 ```
+#OEI numbers simply use the full string
-OEI_prod_website = f"https://oig.hhs.gov/oei/reports/{prod}.asp"
+OEI_prod_website = f"https://oig.hhs.gov/oei/reports/{REPORT_NUMBER}.asp"
 ```
-Using a similar technique to scraping work plan summaries based on paragraph tags, all existing Reports are added to a pandas dataframe, and exported into .csv.
+Using a similar technique to scraping work plan summaries based on paragraph tags, all existing Reports are added to a pandas dataframe. and exported into .csv.

 ### Results
 These are the total numbers of work plans/reports: <br>